PredragPeranovic/PredragPeranovic.github.io/_posts/2021-04-02-self-motivation-for-self-employed.markdown

 So how I imagine a solo entrepreneur or an entrepreneur in general:

 - Someone who tries to make a living by doing things that he or she likes or cares the most.
-- Someone who may or may not try to change the world but who is willing to fight his own battles  and face all challenges head to head without compromise.
+- Someone who may or may not try to change the world but who is willing to fight his own battles  and face all challenges head on without compromise.
 - And most importantly someone, who is willing to fight with himself and ready to constantly change, improve and evolve.

 Because harsh truth, for self employed, is that, yes you can choose the interesting thing that you will be working on but you also need to finish  all the other non so interesting things in order to move forward.
 Keep in mind that you are far from an expert in doing “the other things'' and there is a loot to learn.
 In the end, If I can squeeze half of your time doing things that I like or care about, I fell lucky and well organised.